wgm/cerb-book/en/03-quickstart_admin/00-checklist.markdown

 When you've finished with your changes, click the _Save Changes_ button.

-You can use this knowledge to create several new workers in your helpdesk with the _Add Worker_ button.
-Then we'll organize them into groups.
+Start collaborating by inviting your co-workers with the _Add Worker_ button.
+In the next step we'll organize your workers into groups.

 ![A list of helpdesk workers.](images/checklist/workers_list.png)

-## Creating groups ##
+## Creating and configuring groups ##

 Workers are organized into _groups_.
-Groups are a flexible concept that can be based on anything: brand, product, department, timezone, language, etc. By default your helpdesk will contain three groups based on common departments: Dispatch, Support, and Sales.
+Groups are a flexible concept that can be based on anything: brand, product, department, timezone, language, etc. By default you will have three groups based on common departments: Dispatch, Support, and Sales.
 The defaults were chosen because they're common departments across most industries, not because they're all-encompassing.
 You are free to modify these groups to suit your needs.

 If you stick with the defaults, this is the proposed workflow:

 * **Dispatch** catches all mail that isn't explicitly routed somewhere.
-Some companies prefer to have a human dispatcher assign work -- to verify support eligibility and route issues based on skillsets -- and this group is an easy way to achieve that.
-Because Cerb5 doesn't require incoming mail to always map to a group, the Dispatch group is also the best way to spot incoming email addresses (like `billing@example.com`) that you may want to route directly to a particular group.
+Some companies prefer to have a human dispatcher assign work -- to verify support eligibility and route issues based on worker skills -- and this group is an easy way to achieve that.
+Because Cerb5 doesn't require incoming mail to always match a specific group, the Dispatch group is also the best way to spot incoming email addresses (like `billing@example.com`) that you may want to route directly to a particular group.
 * **Support** collects issues related to support: product support, customer service, FAQs, billing, etc.
 * **Sales** collects issues related to sales: leads, new orders, refunds, resellers, etc.

-The workers inside groups can be either _managers_ or _members_.
+The workers inside groups can either be _managers_ or _members_.
 Groups are designed to be autonomous; a group manager has the power to make most configuration changes related to the group without requiring help from an administrator.
-Managers can add new members to the group, and they can configure the group's workflow by creating buckets and inbox filters.
+Managers can add new members to the group, manage buckets, and configure workflow using the group's Virtual Attendant.

-The common practice is to use groups for building a roster of fairly interchangeable workers; work can be given to the group from the outside with the confidence that any member knows what to do with it.
+The common practice is to use groups for building a roster of fairly interchangeable workers.
+Work can be given to the group from the outside with the confidence that any member knows what to do with it.
 Groups share an organization system based on _buckets_, but workers outside the group aren't expected to know how other groups organize their work (and it shouldn't matter to them).
 Instead, new work is given to groups through their _inbox_, and the group's own filters will decide how work is routed or assigned from there.

 Let's add a couple new groups.
 At this point you're also welcome to change the default groups.

 * Click _setup_ in the top right.
+* Click the _Workers & Groups_ menu.
-* Click the _Groups_ tab.
+* Click the _Groups_ menu item.
 * Click the name of a group on the left, or click _add a new group_ to create one.

 ![Configuring a group.](images/checklist/groups_add.png)